 - Use Happiness Hashtags

 Instagram and Twitter hashtags are fun to use, and they help promote your commitment to making the world a happier place.
-The hashtag for Happiness Day 2019 is #TenBillionHappy.
-Happinessday.org also features social posts that people make using happiness hashtags.
+The hashtag for each Happiness Day changes every year—so make sure you know which one to use.
+Happinessday.org is a good place to check.
+The site features social posts that people make using happiness hashtags.
 They suggest using hashtags like:

 - Attend A Happiness Day Event